Search by category, archive or keyword

 Dual Diagnosis Intervention for Personality Disorders and Substance Abuse

 If a loved one shows signs of NPD, it’s important to seek out a diagnosis from a mental health professional.
 It’s especially critical if the person also has a substance abuse problem.

-One of the hallmarks of NPD is that the person is in denial that they have a problem, the typical treatment approaches for drug and alcohol addiction may not be as effective, because it requires a person to first admit that they’re addicted and need to change.
+One of the hallmarks of NPD is that the person is in denial that they have a problem.
+The typical treatment approaches for drug and alcohol addiction may not be as effective because it requires a person first to admit that they’re addicted and need to change.

 In this type of situation, it’s important to treat both the personality disorder and the addiction.
-You’ll want your loved one to be treated by experts in dual diagnosis personality disorders.
+You’ll want your loved one to be treated by experts in dual-diagnosis personality disorders.

 If a loved one shows signs of substance abuse and the symptoms of a personality disorder, it is important to seek professional help for proper treatment.
 Only clinical psychologists should diagnose specific personality disorders, so be sure that any treatment center you’re considering has professionals who can treat co-occurring addiction and mental health disorders.